concur/developer.concur.com/api-reference/receipts/endpoints.markdown

 - Image constraints
   - Image size must not exceed 5MB
-  - Image must be one of the supported file types: PNG, JPG/JPEG, TIFF/TIF, GIF, or PDF
+  - Image must be one of the supported file types: image/png, image/jpg, image/jpeg, image/tiff, image/tif, image/gif, and application/pdf

 Successful POST requests will receive a response of 202 Accepted.
 The Location header of the response contains a URL for your receipt image.
 Once the receipt has been processed, it can be retrieved at this URL.
 The Link header of the response contains a processing-status URL for your receipt image.